xiangzhou/xiangzhou.github.io/_pages/software.md

 * Contact <a href="mailto:jiaqiang@umich.edu">Jiaqiang Zhu</a> or <a href="mailto:sqsunsph@xjtu.edu.cn">Shiquan Sun</a> with any questions, comments, or bugs reports.

+## Spatial Inference of CNV Events (SPICE)

+SPICE is a probabilistic framework to identify somatic copy number variations (CNVs) originating in cancer cells and associated allele-specific copy numbers (ASCNs) from spatially resolved transcriptomic (SRT) dataset.
+SPICE is compatible with SRT platforms of various resolutions which include multi-cellular resolution platforms such as Visium and near-single-cell resolution platforms such as Slide-seqV2.
+SPICE first identifies spatial domains within the malignant region, providing a spatially aware foundation for subclone detection.
+Then, it employs a Gaussian mixture model (GMM) for gene expression, a Binomial mixture model for allele counts at heterozygous SNPs, and finally, a data-adaptive joint likelihood framework integrating results from the two modalities.

+* The software is currently available on <a href="https://github.com/kzb193/SPICE">github</a>.
+* Citation: Kalins Banerjee, Robert Langefeld, Evan T. Keller, and Xiang Zhou (2026).
+SPICE: A robust computational framework for identifying copy number variations in spatial transcriptomics.
+* Contact <a href="mailto:kalinsba@umich.edu">Kalins Banerjee</a> with any questions, comments, or bugs reports.

 ## Spatially Resolved Transcriptomics simulator (SRTsim)

 SRTsim is a software simulator for generating synthetic spatially resolved transcriptomic (SRT) data based on a wide variety of SRT techniques.
 SRTsim incorporates spatial localization information to simulate SRT expression count data in a reproducible and scalable fashion, thus facilitating SRT experimental design and methodology development.
 A key benefit of SRTsim is its ability to not only maintain various location-wise and gene-wise SRT count properties but also preserve the spatial expression patterns of the SRT data on the tissue, thus making it feasible to evaluate SRT method performance for various SRT-specific analytic tasks using the synthetic data.

 * The software is currently available on <a href="https://xzhoulab.github.io/SRTsim/">github</a>.
-* Citation: Jiaqiang Zhu*, Lulu Shang*, and Xiang Zhou (2022).
+* Citation: Jiaqiang Zhu*, Lulu Shang*, and Xiang Zhou (2023).
 SRTsim: spatial pattern preserving simulations for spatially resolved transcriptomics.
+24: 39.
 * Contact <a href="mailto:jiaqiang@umich.edu">Jiaqiang Zhu</a> or <a href="mailto:lshang@mdanderson.org">Lulu Shang</a> with any questions, comments, or bugs reports.